 Click App Settings and make a note of the values of the Client ID, Client secret and Package SID.

-In the Azure Management Portal, click the Identity tab for the mobile service, enter the client ID, client secret and package SID obtained from your identity provider, then click Save.
+In the Azure classic portal, click the Identity tab for the mobile service, enter the client ID, client secret and package SID obtained from your identity provider, then click Save.

 Both your mobile service and your app are now configured to work with Microsoft account.